International Wrestling Syndicate: Other media

+On February 21, 2024, Generation Iron Network announced production of a documentary providing an unprecedented behind-the-scenes look into IWS and chronicling its 25 year history.
+Distributed by The Vladar Company, executive produced by Manny Eleftheriou and Andrew Stott, directed by Vlad Yudin, production began on March 2, 2024, at the IWS 25th anniversary event Un F'N Sanctioned.

 Mad Dogs, Midgets and Screw Jobs: The Untold Story of How Montreal Shaped the World of Wrestling; Bertrand Hébert, Pat Laprade.

 Too Sweet: Inside the Indie Wrestling Revolution; Keith Elliot Greenberg.